I need your help!

 out <- data.table(iteration = seq_len(n_iter), id = player_id, pos = player_pos)

-for (var in stat_vars) { # Loop over each stat variable that should be simulated for the player's position
+for (var in stat_vars) { # loop over each stat variable that should be simulated for the player's position

 if (var %in% names(player_data)) {

-non_na_values <- player_data[[var]][!is.na(player_data[[var]])] # pulls non-missing values of the stat for the player (from all projection sources)
+non_na_values <- player_data[[var]][!is.na(player_data[[var]])] # pull non-missing values of the stat for the player (from all projection sources)

 if (length(non_na_values) > 0) {

-out[[var]] <- sample(non_na_values, n_iter, replace = TRUE) # If there are valid values, sample with replacement to simulate n_iter values
+out[[var]] <- sample(non_na_values, n_iter, replace = TRUE) # if there are valid values, sample with replacement to simulate n_iter values

 } else {